LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 ## Usage

-Invoke the script with the file containg the marker and unit data (this will normally be `<mapname>_save.lua`) and redirect the ouput into a new file (or the same).
+Invoke the script with the file containing the marker and unit data (this will normally be `<mapname>_save.lua`) and redirect the ouput into a new file (or the same).
 Then replace the old file in the folder of your map.
 Make sure the new file has the same name as the old one (that is `<mapname>_save.lua`).

-This is the synopis of the script.
+This is the synopsis of the script:
 ```
 Usage: mulin-transform.lua [--rotate <degrees> <point>]
        [--project <factor> <point>]
        [--translate <degrees> <magnitude>] [-m] [-u] [-t <times>] [-c]
        [-h] <file>

-Applies linear transformations (rotation, projection, translation) to
-objects specified in an input file (<map name>_save.lua).
+Applies linear transformations (rotation, projection, translation) to objects specified in an input file (<map name>_save.lua).

 Arguments:
    file                  input file (e.g. MyMap_save.lua)